brevity/rabbit-bench/README.md

+# rabbit-bench

-# This is just an example of one way to set up a rabbitMQ server
+## This is just an example of one way to set up a rabbitMQ server

-__There are three processes here.__
+_There are three processes here._

-_config.js_ -- which is responsible for
+__config.js__ -- which is responsible for
 setting up the rabbitMQ server with appropriate topic exchanges and some initial queues.

-_work.js_ -- which shows how a worker application can subscribe to it's default queue.
+__work.js__ -- which shows how a worker application can subscribe to it's default queue.

-_Publisher.js_ which is a super-simple cli for storing and publishing amqp messages.
+__Publisher.js__ which is a super-simple cli for storing and publishing amqp messages.

 ## You might need to install some things.